 | Over-specific advice | sparse context and narrow assumptions | request missing fields before final suggestions |

-Escalation begins when signals indicate the model cannot safely steer behavior alone.
+Escalation begins when signals suggest the model should stop steering behavior on its own.

 | Trigger pattern | System reaction | User-facing message |